 UPMC has COVID-19 testing centers throughout our communities.
 You will need an appointment or doctor referral to get tested.
 Walk-in testing is not available.

 The U.S. Food and Drug Administration (FDA) has authorized multiple COVID-19 treatments.
-UPMC recommends an oral medication called Paxlovid™ OR monoclonal antibody treatment for outpatients with mild to moderate COVID-19 and a risk factor for progression to severe disease.
+UPMC recommends an oral medication called Paxlovid™ for outpatients with mild to moderate COVID-19.

 Paxlovid is an oral antiviral medication that must be taken within five (5) days of symptom onset.
 Paxlovid is available at retail pharmacies and can be prescribed by a medical provider (doctor, nurse practitioner, or physician assistant).
 If you have low renal function (eGFR < 30 mL/min), you are not eligible for Paxlovid.
 Your doctor should carefully review your list of medications before you take Paxlovid, as some medications cannot be taken with Paxlovid.